openstack/zaqar/README.rst

-Marconi - Message Bus for OpenStack
+Marconi - Queue and Notification service for OpenStack